These beautiful outdoor spaces are only letting in limited numbers of visitors, so you can enjoy the scenery without the crowds.

 Wentworth Castle Gardens, Park Drive, Barnsley, South Yorkshire, S75 3ET.
 It’s open from 10am to 5pm, Monday to Sunday.
 Tickets go on sale every Friday for the week ahead.

 With over 120 acres of beautiful greenery to explore, Harewood House is the perfect place for a lockdown getaway.
-The grounds, gardens and bird garden have all reopened, so you can go on one of the Lakeside Walks, enjoy the stunning grounds designed by Capability Brown and check out over 40 species of bird.
+The grounds and gardens have reopened, so you can go on one of the Lakeside Walks and take in the stunning grounds designed by Capability Brown.
+The bird garden will be back open from Monday 12th April too, with over 40 different species of birds to see.
 If you get peckish, their Courtyard Cafe will offer takeaway snacks and drinks.

 Harewood House, Sandy Gate, Harewood, Leeds LS17 9LE.
 It’s open from 10am to 6pm, Monday to Sunday.
-Members will get priority access until Monday 6th July 2020, but there are a limited number of public tickets too.
-Tickets go on sale every Thursday for the week ahead.
+Tickets are on sale now.
 It’s free for members, but you still need to book ahead.